dochavez/Documenting-with-Docusaurus-V2.-/README.md

 Thank you very much for reading this tutorial and I hope it will be very useful for your future projects.
 Now you can start to create your own tutorial using Docusaurus.

+### Fourth Part.

 * ## Video🎥🎞️🎥

-Check this awesome videos created for you in order to help you with your application using Docusaurus.
+Check these awesome videos created for you in order to help you with your application using Docusaurus.

 <a href="https://youtu.be/OkMr8jmLyKU" target="_blank">**Video Available in English Version**</a><br>
 <a href="https://youtu.be/yYkPs3Q9UQE" target="_blank">**Video Available in Spanish Version**</a>